IamGianluca/titanic/text/README.txt

 # This is an analysis based on the data made available by Kaggle
 # (www.kaggle.com) on the Titanic distaster.
-This work aim to predict
+This work aims to predict
 # what sorts of people were more likely to survive.